HighnessAtharva/VocabCLI/docs/user_manual.md

 ## `VocabularyCLI quiz`

-❓ Take a quiz on words in your learning list
+❓ Take a quiz on word definitions

 **Usage**: